Morwenstow: History and description

-A path leads from the church and down to the cliff edge, where the National Trust's smallest building, "Hawker's Hut," is built into the face of the cliff overlooking the sea out towards the island of Lundy.
+A path leads from the church and down to the cliff edge, where the National Trust's smallest building, "Hawker's Hut", is built into the face of the cliff overlooking the sea out towards the island of Lundy.
 Here, Hawker spent many hours in contemplation, writing poetry, and smoking his opium pipe.
 He also entertained guests here, including Alfred Tennyson and Charles Kingsley.

 The holy well of St John on the glebe was mentioned in 1296.
 The so-called well of St Morwenna is on the cliff.
 There was a chapel of St Mary at Milton in 1407.

 The manor of Stanbury in the parish is the birthplace of John Stanberry, Bishop of Hereford, who was made first Provost at Eton College by King Henry VI.
 Sir William Adams the oculist was also born at Stanbury.
-The manor house was built in the 16th century, and is said to be haunted.
+The manor house was built in the 16th century.

-Nearby Tonacombe Manor has been described as the perfect Tudor manor; it is also alleged to be haunted.
+Nearby Tonacombe Manor has been described as the perfect Tudor manor.
 A round-headed Celtic cross was found here in the early 20th century; no round-headed cross was known north of Laneast before this one was found.

 A striking example of curved and contorted stratified rocks occurs at Stanbury Creek.
 Dark cliffs of folded, interbedded shales and mudstones form wave-cut platforms.

 GCHQ Bude, a satellite ground station stands on the cliffs of Cleave and its array of dishes is visible for miles around.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held at an Inn that used to adjoin Morwenstow church.